NobelSuhendra/NobelSuhendra/README.md

 <h1 align="center">Hi 👋, I'm Nobel</h1>
-<h3 align="center">An aspiring competitive programmer from Indonesia</h3>
+<h2 align="center">An aspiring competitive programmer</h3>

-- 🏫 I'm a Y10 student at **NationalHigh Jakarta School**.
+- I'm a Y10 student at **NationalHigh Jakarta School**.
 I primarily focus on competitive programming, though occassionally I do web and app development, video editing, and graphic design.
 In my free time, you can find me practicing badminton or perhaps feeding on my card throwing obsession.

-<h4> 🔭 Projects </h4>
+<h3> 🔭 Projects </h3>
 - The project I'm currently working on is [School4All](linktr.ee/school4all), a non-profit organisation based in Jakarta, Indonesia with the goal of improving the education for the underpriviliged.

 - My winning project for the Hwa Chong Institution Project Competition: [UpLift] (team-uplift.com), an organisation with the primary goal of raising awareness about mental health, through blogging and charity work.